 I’ve used these for years to install almost anything in places you would think were impossible to put a sound system in!

-It may or may not be possible to find some at your local stereo shop or electronics store that carries car stereo accessories, so you really need to be sure beforehand.
-Paying close to $10 or less (including shipping) is a good price to expect to pay.
+It may or may not be possible to find some at your local stereo shop or electronics store that carries car stereo accessories, so you really need to check beforehand.

 The alternative is to use standard metal brackets like “mending plates” that are stocked at local hardware stores.
 I’ll explain more about the pros and cons of those later.